wondersofplanet/SSH-Command-Executor/README.md

 run jar using bat command:

-in the same folder where jar is, keep your commands.txt and connection.txt.
+Note: in the same folder where jar is, keep your commands.txt and connection.txt.
 ----------------------
 java -jar test.jar